fundamelon/terminal-game-tutorial/part2/README.md

 } // end of run()
 ```

 As you can probably figure out, this code will draw the last character you typed to the player's position.
+Note the ncurses convention of ```(y, x)``` coordinates!

+Try this out with some different keys, especially special ones like ALT and ESC.
 Neat!
-Try this out with some different keys, especially special ones like ALT and ESC.

 Go ahead and remove the comment on ```nodelay``` now.
 Instead, we will use a timing method to limit our infinite loop.

 ```c++
 /**     mvaddch() **/